ctiongsm/MATLAB-Skydiving-Simulator/README.md

 # MATLAB-Skydiving-Simulator
-Simualtor to be run on MATLAB program.
-Input user variables and a skydive free fall jump will be calculated in three dimensions

--Convert code to MATLAB compiler to test and use -Input user variables when promted
+SIMULATOR IS TO BE RUN ON MATLAB programs.
+Convert code to MATLAB compiler to test and use

+ -Goal: Input user variables and calculate a unique freefall in three dimensions

+-Steps:
+  1. Input user variables when prompted (i.e. weight, height, desired jump height)
--Jump will be analytically and grpahically calculated -Average skydive height=15000 ft
+  2. Jump will be analytically and grahically calculated
+  3. Click/ enter point when you want to deploy parachute
+  4. Program will continue to analyze and graph free fall
+  5. Output jump distance and time

+-Notes:
+-Average skydive height=15000 ft (input)
--% = comments
+- % = comments